yclim95/project-management-foundation/README.md

 - With specific criteria that measure your progress toward the accomplishment of the goal
 - Example: The hospital can measure the decrease in readmittance / revenue increase.
 - With Qualitative measures, you might use survey responses, such as (minimum patient satistfaction rating of 4.5 starts)
+- Example: Ramesh is creating objectives for his project.
+Which SMART step will help him identify actual progress?

 3. A chievable Objectives
 - Tell what ca be done with resources available